 Followers of this practice always cite Luke 24:49 as authority for what they do: “And, behold, I send the promise of My Father upon you: but tarry you in the city of Jerusalem, until you be endued with power from on high.”

 Notice the phrase stating that God’s Spirit will come “from on high.”
-This is merely a reference to the Joel 2 prophecy that it would be “poured out” from heaven one day.
-That event has happened.
-God’s Spirit has already come from heaven.
+This is merely a reference to the Joel 2 prophecy that it would be “poured out” from heaven.
+That has happened for a few.
+God’s Spirit was given from heaven.
 Acts 2 recorded it.

 Why did Christ tell the disciples to remain in Jerusalem?
 Because He did not want them dispersing before Pentecost.
 He wanted them to be “with one accord in one place” to receive the Spirit.
 Jerusalem was that place.